strimzi/strimzi.github.io/_posts/2026-01-12-strimzi-test-container.md

 By running Kafka in a container, we get full isolation (i.e., no classpath conflicts, and you can test against any Kafka version regardless of what your application uses).

 But why build our own instead of using existing solutions?
-The **main reason** was that the official Testcontainers Kafka module used Confluent Platform containers rather than Apache Kafka.
+The **main reason** is that the official `Testcontainers` Kafka module uses Confluent Platform containers rather than Apache Kafka.
 This meant testing against a private fork instead of the actual Apache Kafka code we use in Strimzi.
 We needed to test against the same Apache Kafka builds that run in production, and control our own release cadence to ship new Kafka versions quickly.